Jmcleodfoss/simple-rest-tester/README.md

 Macros can be either response-style macros (${a}.b=value} or simple substitutions (${a}=value).

 ## Releases
+### 1.0.1
+Fix typo in homepage URL in package.json.
+Add a keyword to package.json
+#### srt-generator
+Don't create tests for responses without an x-srt element.

 ### 1.0.0
 Initial release.
 Functionality to be improved as demand requires and time permits.